BonjourPlus/pass_plus/src/Jasdero/PassePlatBundle/README.md

 # app/config/parameters.yml
     # other parameters

-    path_to_refresh_token: yourPath
+    path_to_refresh_token: yourPath # i.e. myProject/vendor/refreshToken.json
-    auth_config: yourPath
+    auth_config: yourPath # i.e. myProject/vendor/clientSecret.json
-    root_folder: yourValue
+    root_folder: yourValue # i.e. MyApp
 ```
 For security purposes, it is strongly advised that your `path_to_refresh_token` and `auth_config` parameters point to a non-shared location
- (in your Vendor folder for example).
+ (in your `Vendor` folder for example).

 #### Google Drive
 [Reference](https://developers.google.com/api-client-library/php/auth/web-app)

+##### Step 1 : Google configuration

-First step is to create a Google Account if you don't have one yet.
+create a Google Account if you don't have one yet.
 Then you [activate the Drive API](https://console.developers.google.com/apis/library) for your application.
 After that you need to [create credentials](https://console.developers.google.com/projectselector/apis/credentials)
 and configure the redirect URI.
 By defaults it is the "/auth/checked" route in the bundle (don't forget
 to put your domain ).
+Once you have downloaded your credentials, put it in the path you declared as `auth_config`.

+##### Step 2 : Create the base folders

+Go to your Google Drive and create the root folder for your application.
+Inside create 3 more folders : one that will be scanned by your app (the `folder_to_scan`), another one for the newly registered
+orders (`new_orders_folder`) and lastly one for invalid orders (`errors_folder`).
+Just be sure that you enter the same values as in your `config.yml`.

+##### Recommendations
+Be aware that if you change anything in your Google Drive Api configuration you MUST download credentials again as those will be
+different.